 Raman spectroscopy was used to confirm the exfoliation of graphite in few-layer graphene by exploiting POPC phospholipids.
-The Raman spectra of graphene showed the G peak located at $\sim 1580 \text{ cm}^{-1}$ and the 2D peak at $\sim 2700 \text{ cm}^{-1}$ (see Fig. 2).
-The small D peak located at $\sim 1350 \text{ cm}^{-1}$ is due to the firstorder zone boundary phonons and is indicative of the presence of some defects in the exfoliated graphene (see Fig. 2).
-It is accepted that Raman spectroscopy could be used to quantify the degree or type of defects of the exfoliated graphene and determine the number of layers by monitoring the shape, width, and position of the 2D peak.55
+The Raman spectra of graphene showed the G peak located at ~1580 cm-1 and the 2D peak at ~2700 cm-1 (see Figure 2).
+The small D peak, located at ~1350 cm-1 is due to first-order zone boundary phonons and is indicative of the presence of some defects in the exfoliated graphene (see Figure 2).
+It is accepted that Raman could be used to quantify the degree or type of defects of the exfoliated graphene and to determine the number of layers by monitoring the shape, width, and position of the 2D peak.55

-The Lorentzian fitting of the 2D Raman band allowed us to ascertain that treatment with liposomal suspension caused good exfoliation of graphite into a few-layer graphene.
-56 As a matter of fact, fitting of 2D peaks recorded over 14 different spots highlighted the presence of double-layer graphene (see Fig. 3 as an example and Fig. S4 and S5 in the ESI†).
+The Lorentzian fitting of the 2D Raman band allowed to ascertain that treatment with liposomal suspension caused a good exfoliation of graphite into a few-layer graphene.56 As a matter of fact, fitting of 2D peaks recorded over 14 different spots highlighted the presence of double-layer graphene (see Figure 3 as an example and Figure S4 and S5 in the ESI).